-Warranty Coverage: This product is warranted against defective materials or workmanship.
-This warranty is void if the product has been damaged by accident, in shipment, unreasonable use, misuse, neglect, improper service, commercial use, repairs by unauthorized personnel or other causes not arising out of defects in materials or workmanship.
-This warranty is effective only if the product is purchased and operated in the USA, and does not extend to any units which have been used in violation of written instructions furnished by Salton/MAXIM Housewares, Inc., or to units which have been altered or modified or to damage to products or parts thereof which have had the serial number removed, altered, defaced or rendered illegible.
-Wear and tear for Bread Pans and Paddles is not considered a manufacturer's defect.
+This warranty is effective only if the product is purchased and operated in the USA, and does not extend to any units which have been used in violation of written instructions furnished by Breadman Products, or to units which have been altered or modified without authorization of Breadman Products, or to damage to products or parts thereof which have had the serial number removed, altered, defaced or rendered illegible.
+This warranty does not cover damage which results from unauthorized repairs.